Red Boy: Life as Shancai in Journey to the West

 Red Boy, now Shancai, became a student of the Guanyin.
 He resides with her, Moksa, the Naga Maiden, the twenty-four devas, and her attendants in Mount Putuo.
 He became amiable with Sun Wukong when Wukong went to Mount Putuo again to seek Guanyin's help.

 Tales of the Southern Seas

-Sudhana as a disciple of Guanyin, helped in rescuing the East sea dragon king's third son from the fisherman when dragon king prayed to Guanyin for help.
+Sudhana as a disciple of Guanyin, helped in rescuing the East Sea Dragon King's third son from the fisherman when dragon king prayed to Guanyin for help.

+Worship

+In certain regional folk religions, Red Boy is venerated as a deity.
+A cavern in Meishan, Sichuan Province, houses a statue of Red Boy that serves as an object of local worship.
+The iconography of the statue depicts the character with a fire-tipped spear and a red cloak, attributes from the novel.

 In popular culture

 The 2021 film The Journey to the West: Demon's Child features Red Boy as the main character.
 It depicts his life and relationship with Sun Wukong.

+In the 2024 Action RPG Black Myth: Wukong, Red Boy's backstory is significantly altered.
+Here, he was born to Princess Iron Fan after she was impregnated from being forced to drink from the child-bearing river of the Kingdom of Women, and displays the traits of a Yaksha, later becoming the Yaksha King after absorbing one of Wukong's relics.
+He is bested in battle by the Destined One, the protagonist of the story, and takes his own life in stubborn defiance of the Celestial Court.